zergar/pechakuchatool/README.md

 When connected to power, the shield should display `00` on its LED-matrix.
 Also don't forget to load the rxtx-library as mentioned above.

-**Please don't depend on the time shown on the Arduino as it is currently quite buggy.**
+**Please, do not depend on the time shown on the Arduino as it is currently quite buggy.**
 The connection might crash during your presentation, leading the arduino to show the last time before the crash happened.
 Also at the moment, the connection can only be reestablished by restarting the program.